 Posted on 4/14/2021 12:00:00 AM by Da-Lite Team

-When you are a projection screen manufacturer, you get to field a lot of questions from customers and end users.
+When you are a commercial projection screen manufacturer, you get to field a lot of questions from customers and end users.
 When you are passionate about providing the best experience with AV technology, you love answering them.

 What we have here are three top 5 lists of questions we often get, or questions dealers get from their customers.
 Be prepared the next time someone says they’ll just use the office wall for their projection image.
 We’ve organized them into three categories: Why screens, why high resolution, and why ambient light rejection.